sap-tutorials/Tutorials/tutorials/data-warehouse-cloud-1-begin-trial/data-warehouse-cloud-1-begin-trial.md

 [ACCORDION-BEGIN [Step 1: ](Sign up for free trial)]

-To sign up for a free trial of SAP Data Warehouse cloud, go to this [link](https://www.sap.com/products/data-warehouse-cloud/trial.html), and click on **Start your free trial**.
+To sign up for a free trial of SAP Data Warehouse Cloud, go to this [link](https://www.sap.com/products/data-warehouse-cloud/trial.html), and click on **Start your free trial**.

 Enter your details and confirm your e-mail address.
 You will then receive an email with more instructions and a link to sign into your SAP Data Warehouse Cloud trial!
 Your trial will be available for 30 days, so make sure to make the most of this time.